No evidence deadly White Oak Village shooting was gang-related, police chief says

 English also urged the community to stay alert and to call police if they see anything suspicious.

-"The bottom line is that we have to make sure that everyone is being vigilant, you know, as I always say, you know, we all play a role in keeping our communities safe," English said.
+"The bottom line is that we have to make sure that everyone is being vigilant.
+You know, as I always say, we all play a role in keeping our communities safe," English said.
 "You never know what you may stop from happening if you don't call."

 Anyone with information about the shooting is urged to call Detective Ensor at 804-501-5794 or Crime Stoppers at 804780-1000.